dajacobs/jProjs/README.md

-# clienServ
+# Info
-Client-server application using Java sockets.
+Applications using Java with Netbeans.